zopezora/tagent/README.md

 </ag>  note: Not close module 'Foo'.

+--- here, 'GLOBAL' current module ---

 after pearse compleate
 1.close module 'Foo'
 2.close module 'GLOBAL'
 ```

+'GLOBAL' module can not be forced close.

+Open module
+1. Challenge to the instance of the module.
+2. The Module elements are prepared in Agent container.

+Close module
+1. Destruct module instance , if exists it
+2. Remove the Module elements .

 <ag method='bar'></ag>   The specified method of the current module.